Revisiting Schr\"odinger CFTs: Factorization, Massless Particles, and a Path to the Bootstrap: The Harmonic Trap and State-Operator Correspondence

 The relation between harmonic trap energies and scaling dimensions in the plane suggests an analogue of the conformal cylinder in relativistic CFTs.
 That is, we expect there to be some harmonic trap geometry $M_{\HT}$ related to flat space by a Schr\"odinger-Weyl transform, and for states on $M_{\HT}$ to be related to local operators in non-relativistic $\bbR^{d+1}$.
 Moreover, in this geometry, harmonic trap time translations $\tau$ should be generated by $H_{\HT}$ and be related to the flat space generators by

 Indeed, the Hamiltonian \eqref{eq:HarmonicTrap} is exactly the analogue of the Luscher-Mack conformal Hamiltonian in Lorentzian CFT \cite{Luscher:1974ez, Mack:1975je, Mack:1976pa}.
 In the same way that placing a nice (compact) relativistic CFT on the cylinder $\bbR \times S^d$ gives a gapped spectrum, we have a similar expectation for $M_{\HT}$.
 In other words, compact Schr\"odinger CFTs are, definitionally, those with a discrete spectrum on $M_{\HT}$.\footnote{The name ``harmonic trap'' refers to the fact that $C_0$ effectively adds $\vec{x}^2 \calO^\dagger\!\calO$ terms to the Hamiltonian density in Lagrangian theories, describing bound states in a quadratic potential.
 This can be confirmed explicitly by writing $C_0$ in Section \ref{sec:FermionsAtUnitarity}.
-This sometimes also goes by the name ``oscillator frame.'' }
+This sometimes also goes by the name ``oscillator frame.''}\footnote{The harmonic trap can also be understood, in part, from certain non-relativistic limits of AdS spacetime, see e.g. \cite{Craps:2017eyp, Bizon:2018frv, Evnin:2021buq, Maxfield:2022hkd}.}

 The fact that a harmonic trap geometry is related in some way to the cylinder is not new \cite{Nishida:2007pj, Goldberger:2014hca, Baiguera:2024vlj}, but we will see that some extra care in its treatment reveals a number of extremely useful features and important questions (and thus why we delay our presentation of the definition of $M_{\HT}$).
 In particular, in Section \ref{sec:NRGeometry} we give a lightning discussion of non-relativistic geometry and use it to argue for the ``uniqueness'' of the HT geometry.
 We then recount some important facts from the standard relativistic CFTs in Section \ref{sec:ImportantFacts}, where the relationships between states, local-operators, and analytic continuation are very clear.
 We also recall the famous fact that 1d CFTs naturally have a ``doubled'' state-operator correspondence (highlighted especially in \cite{Sen:2011cn}).
 In Section \ref{sec:HTG} we mimic the standard discussion (with more detail) for non-relativistic CFTs, and apply it to a state-operator correspondence in Section \ref{sec:NRSOC}, demonstrating that: \begin{itemize} \itemsep{0em} \item The energy of states in the harmonic trap are related to scaling dimensions of local operators -- even for non-primaries and all masses. \item There is a natural emergent thermofield double geometry, implying a generic splitting of \textit{any} Schr\"odinger CFT into ``daggered'' and ``undaggered'' operators (with exceptions explained in the next section). \item There exists a state-operator correspondence for non-relativistic CFTs, that applies to all operators of any mass and charge. \end{itemize} Armed with a state-operator correspondence for any mass and charge, this essentially implies the existence of a convergent OPE expansion for all operators.